 Lumosity’s format is simple, popular and, if you listen to the company, effective.
 Many of their games bear more than a passing resemblance to already popular mobile entertainment and users often find that combination of fun and apparent benefits – most really do get better at games with practice – to be more than enough to keep them around.

 As far as whether or not Lumosity and similar companies are actually helping you, well, that’s a little tougher to say.
-A DailyTech round-up of studies on the subject came up with a mixed bag.
-One 2013 Standford paper found that chemotherapy patients self-reported (as DailyTech points out, not a fully reliable model) some gains after playing Lumosity several weeks.
+A round-up of studies on the subject came up with a mixed bag.
+One 2013 Stanford paper found that chemotherapy patients self-reported some gains after playing Lumosity several weeks.
 However, other researchers have been optimistic.
 An open letter posted through Stanford’s Longevity Center and signed by nearly 70 experts decried the industry’s predatory marketing and largely minimal results.

 Like brain training, most vision training regimes rely on repetition of basic drills to improve various processes.
 While vision trainers do focus on the eyes, aspects such as attention and quick reaction to visual stimuli are shared with brain training.